andigruhler/diary/README.md

-# CLI Diary
+# Diary

-This is a text based diary, inspired by [khal](https://github.com/pimutils/khal).
-Diary entries are stored in raw text.
-You may say C & ncurses are old, I say paper is older..
+This is a text-based diary, inspired by [khal](https://github.com/pimutils/khal).
+Journal entries are stored in text files.

 ![Diary Demo](https://raw.githubusercontent.com/in0rdr/diary/master/demo.gif)